MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P4-Coding-Simple-Timberman/content.md

 > [action]
 >
 So time to implement `void getSideForObstacle(Side lastSide)`.
 Try to do it yourself!
 Don't forget the four rules listed above.
 Here's a hint - you can use the `CCRANDOM_0_1()` macro to generate a random number between 0.0f and 1.0f.

+Try to implement it before checking your solution.

 > [solution]
 >